A-Levels Curriculum Guide

 The choice of subjects

-• Which subjects do I like?
+• Which subjects do you feel you are strongest at?

 Which subjects do I need?

 University entry requirements are often flexible, but there are some courses for which choice of A-levels is critical.
-Examples of such courses, together with the A-levels required, include:

 Most university departments will make offers that are conditional on specified grades in three A-level subjects.
-Similarly if you opt for both Mathematics and Further Mathematics at A-level you may need to include two other subjects to satisfy the entrance requirements for some university departments.
+Similarly, if you opt for both Mathematics and Further Mathematics at A-level you may need to include two other subjects to satisfy the entrance requirements for some university departments.

 In the past, some universities (most notably Bath, Cambridge and LSE) have published lists of ‘non preferred’ A-level subjects, i.e. subjects they consider to provide an insufficiently rigorous preparation for undergraduate study.

-The Russell Group, a group of universities which aims to protect and promote excellence in Higher Education in the UK, has now published a document called ‘Informed Choices’ which advises pupils on the best subject combinations for a wide range of university courses. .
-If you are seriously considering applying to Oxford or Cambridge, or any other highly competitive university department, our Head Teacher, Deputy Head or University Coordinator will be happy to discuss subject choice with you before you make your final decision.
+If you are seriously considering applying to Oxford or Cambridge, or any other highly competitive university department, our Head Teacher or Senior Tutor will be happy to discuss subject choice with you before you make your final decision.
 We also work with Oxbridge Applications to help guide you through the process.

 UCAS has more advice available here